 “Lightning Talks” are quick, 5 to 10 minute informal presentations that will be neither peer-reviewed nor published in the ACM digital library.
 A conference committee will accept proposals of general interest to fit the allotted time slots for the lightning talks.

 Accepted notifications will indicate a time limit for each presentation.
-To submit, send a title and an abstract of no more than four sentences to Kendall Bingham by 3/11/2019.
+To submit, send a title and an abstract of no more than four sentences to Diana Linville by 3/6/2020.

 K-12 Teacher Submissions